 Find out more about this year’s Bike Month here.

-The vision of the Department of Transport’s Annual Activation Program (AAP) Pilot (2022) was to activate use of Perth’s Primary Cycle Network and strives towards bike riding becoming a widely accepted form of transport.
+The vision of the Department of Transport’s Annual Activation Program (AAP) is to activate use of Perth’s Primary Cycle Network and strives towards bike riding becoming a widely accepted form of transport.

-WestCycle, with support from Town Team Movement and the University of WA, was engaged by the Department of Transport (DoT) to manage a suite of activities that aimed to increase patronage or activation of communities on Perth’s Primary Cycle Network.
+WestCycle, with support from Town Team Movement and the University of WA, has been engaged by the Department of Transport to manage a suite of activities that aimed to increase patronage or activation of communities on Perth’s Primary Cycle Network.

 The Open Streets series of events were based upon the international Open Streets concept and aimed to make streets vibrant public spaces utilised by all.
 The goal was to close off a section of street to run community activities, to make people think a little differently about how the space could be used, with a particular focus on active transport.

 Open Streets events involved engaging with local community groups (local town teams), allowing a local co-design process to ensure community buy in and involvement.
-Three Open Streets events were held between Friday March 25 and Sunday March 27 in Queens Park, Leederville and Mosman Park, respectively.
+Over the past two years we’ve held Open Street events in Leederville, Queens Park, Mandurah and Joondalup.

 (08) 6336 9688